keiserlab/rcav/README.md

 # Datasets:
 TFMNIST.py contains the code for creating the TFMNIST dataset.
-The unnaugmented data for CAMELYON16 is available at http://gigadb.org/dataset/view/id/100439/
+The unnaugmented data for CAMELYON16 is available at http://gigadb.org/dataset/view/id/100439/ The biased CAMELYON16 dataset described in the paper will be made available shortly.